 Wisdom teeth are not necessarily a problem.
 However, there are a number of issues that can arise from impacted wisdom teeth.
 When left untreated, impactive wisdom teeth can lead to a variety of problems.
 This includes:

 Once we have examined a patient and determined that their wisdom teeth need to come out, the procedure starts with us thoroughly numbing their mouth.
-Most of the time, the wisdom teeth have to be removed before they have fully erupted, so we have to make a small incision in the nearby gum tissue before we can extract the teeth themselves.
+To remove wisdom teeth that have already erupted, dental forceps and an elevator will be used.
+However, if the wisdom teeth have to be removed before they have fully erupted, we have to make a small incision in the nearby gum tissue before we can extract the teeth themselves.
 After doing so and suturing the treatment area(s) closed, most patients are able to fully recover and feel completely normal in less than a week.